Zoz171/NTI-DataScience-Capstone/README.md

 ## How to Set Up the Project

+### Edit psql.env
+1. Make your own server on neon.tech
+2. Create a PostgreSQL server
+3. Get your unique URL
+4. Put it inside the `psql.env` file

 ### For Windows Users
 1. Open Command Prompt
 2. Navigate to project folder: